Skip to contentSkip to footer

 "Our current browser setup works fine"

-A problem caught while the code is still open takes a minute to fix.
-The same bug caught in QA means someone needs to create a ticket and a developer needs to context switch back to finished work, and someone needs to do a additional review.
-If the bug is only caught after the project is deployed, now it's an emergency.
+A problem caught while the code is still open takes a minute to fix snce you're already in the part of the code that needs changing.
+When the same problems is only caught in QA or even after deployment, it takes more time from more people because someone needs to report it, someone needs to find a reproduction to validate it, create a ticket clearly describing the issue and then a developer needs to context switch back to the project, find and read the code they thought was finished, and then fix the issue.
 Polypane surfaces these issues during development, so they're fixed before they become bugs.

 "It would be too disruptive to switch right now"

-Polypane runs alongside your existing browser, not instead of it.
+Polypane runs alongside your existing browser without replacing it for everyday use.
 Install the browser extension to send any tab to Polypane with one click, or configure your dev server to open localhost URLs in Polypane automatically.

 There's no migration.
 If the multi-pane layout feels like too much at first, start with a single-pane view using the Chromium devtools you already know.
 When the team is ready, one person configures a shared project with the right viewports and environments so everyone loads the same setup with one click.